dddicillo/3901-tutorial/README.md

 #### Events

+Every HTML element has a set of attributes that allow for the execution of JavaScript when certain events happen.

 ##Ruby

 The Ruby section of this tutorial will focus on introducing the basics of Ruby as well as the differences between Ruby and other similar languages.
 Ruby is a easy to learn yet powerful programing language.